ctf0/Seti_ST3/README.md

 - Some scopes have different colors in Atom like the (:) ,this is related to the tmLanguage file in ST ,also note that Atom sometimes will display a different color than ST "even if both editors have the same scope name".

-- Current line number color, ST lacks this.
+- Current line number highlight color, ST lacks this.

 - Everything else is basically the same as the original except for a couple of UI colors.